 I’ve already touched on this, but don’t just feed kitchen scraps to birds.

-Scraps and other food items from our kitchen are simply a bonus, they’re not meant to replace a bird’s regular diet.
+Scraps and other food items from our kitchen should be seen as a bonus and not a replacement for a bird’s regular diet.

 Avoid Pests

-As you can imagine, kitchen scraps do attract pests, so you need to be careful about just throwing food in the backyard.
+As you can imagine, kitchen scraps attract pests, so you need to be careful about throwing food in the backyard.

 Mice, rats, raccoons, nobody wants to see those animals in our homes.
 As such, only offer small quantities of kitchen scraps, and ideally place them where pests can’t easily access them, such as hanging feeders.